kvesel/zipbrk/README.md

 # zipbrk 2.1.1

 Zip break is a tool to disect, modify, and reassemble zip files for a variety of tasks.
 It is designed to be cross-platform and as simple as possible to port between varied systems.
 It has been tested on Windows 9x/2k/XP, Windows Vista/7/8, Fedora 23/24/25, Kali, Debian 8/9, Qubes 3.2, Whonix, Ubuntu 10, FreeBSD 11, and various Android phones.
+To compile on Linux/UNIX machines simply do `gcc -o zipbrk zipbrk.c`.
+Windows users can open the file into a default project and press **F7**.

 Some examples of usage are:

 **zipbrk file.zip --encryption-set --xor-crc32**